 If Captain Jack Sparrow were doing the ketogenic diet, he would probably say.
 “The stomach pain is not the problem… it’s your attitude about the stomach pain which is the problem.”

 I’ve been there too.
 The first time I ever tried exogenous ketones, I was about 16 hours removed from carbohydrates (In-N-Out burger) and I was feeling awful.
 I thought Perfect Keto would make it all better.
-I took a heaping scoop of Peaches and Cream and waited 30 minutes.
+I took a heaping scoop of Chocolate and waited 30 minutes.
 The results?
 Significant stomach issues, to put it kindly.
 I thought surely these ketones are bad and I quit my attempt to “go keto” on the spot.

 Why Ketosis Causes Stomach Pain